hmgrodrigues/Bacterial-Cell-Clustering/README.md

 The goal of this project is to examine a set of bacterial cell images using Machine Learning techniques, including Feature Extraction, Feature Selection and Clustering Algorithms.

-The images/ folder has 563 PNG images taken from a super-resolution fluorescence microscopy photograph of Staphylococcus aureus, a common cause of hospital infections and often resistant to multiple antibiotics.
+The images/ folder has 563 PNG images taken from a super-resolution fluorescence microscopy photograph of *Staphylococcus aureus*, a common cause of hospital infections and often resistant to multiple antibiotics.

 ## Clustering Algorithms